DaviPtrs/hass-unified-remote/README.md

 ## Submit Feedback

-Be free to [open an issue](https://github.com/DaviPtrs/hass-unified-remote/issues/new/choose) telling your experience, suggesting new features or asking questions (there's no stupid questions, but make sure that yours cannot be answered by just reading docs)
+Be free to [open an issue](https://github.com/DaviPtrs/hass-unified-remote/issues/new/choose) telling your experience, suggesting new features or asking questions (there's no stupid questions, but make sure that yours cannot be answered by just reading the docs)

 You can also find me on LinkedIn [/in/davipetris](https://www.linkedin.com/in/davipetris/)